A partially satirical look at English vs. American English (WIP)

 -ll to -l

 Quite often, Simplified English will remove an 'L' that is sometimes added in English.
-It seems that MW accepts both versions of the spelling in most cases.
+It seems that MW accepts the 'LL' version of the spelling in most cases. e.g. 'cancelled', 'labelled', 'squirrelled'.
+The suggestion here would be to use the 'LL' version and be correct in both languages.

 Most examples are the past participle version of the word.